 Forgetting Confirmation Messages

-After a successful withdrawal, your UPI app and possibly your bank will send a confirmation message or notification.
+After a successful withdrawal, your UPI-enabled app and possibly your bank will send a confirmation message or notification.
 These messages serve as proof that the transaction was completed.
 Forgetting to check these can leave you unsure about the status of your withdrawal.

 Always ensure you receive and review these confirmation messages.
 They provide important details like the transaction ID and the amount withdrawn, which are crucial if any dispute arises.
+If money is debited but cash is not dispensed, these messages are your first line of evidence.

-Common Confusion: A widespread myth is that if the ATM doesn’t dispense cash, the money will automatically be refunded instantly.
+Misconception: If the ATM does not dispense cash but the amount is debited, the money will automatically be refunded instantly.

 Not Getting a Receipt

 Always ensure you have a record of your transaction, either digitally or physically.
 This record is your primary proof of the withdrawal and is essential for any future queries or disputes.
+A screenshot of the successful transaction in your app can be a useful backup.

 Verifying Transaction Status

 If you encounter any issues, such as cash not being dispensed after your account is debited, immediately verify the transaction status.
-Your UPI app will show the status (Success, Pending, Failed, or Reversed) and provide a unique transaction reference number.
+Your UPI-enabled app will show the status (Success, Pending, Failed, or Reversed) and provide a unique transaction reference number.
 This number is crucial for tracking and resolving any issues.

 | Action | Outcome if Correct | Outcome if Incorrect |

-| Enter Amount | ATM displays correct amount | ATM displays wrong amount |
+| Enter Amount | ATM displays correct amount | ATM displays wrong amount, leading to potential over/under withdrawal |

-| Scan QR Code | UPI app shows correct amount | UPI app shows wrong amount or error |
+| Scan QR Code | UPI app shows correct amount and merchant | UPI app shows wrong amount, error, or transaction timeout |

-| Check Confirmation | SMS/App confirms success | No confirmation or failure message |
+| Check Confirmation | SMS/App confirms success with transaction ID | No confirmation, failure message, or debited but not dispensed |

 How to Make a Safe Cardless Withdrawal